-I was listening to a podcast the other day discussing what is necessary to be a high performer.
+I was listening to a podcast the other day discussing what is necessary to practice high performance.
 The host posed a thought-provoking question to the guest:

 “Are you interested in high performance, or are you committed to high performance?”